-While Dior was working for Lucien Lelong his younger sister was captured for being part of the French Resistance, she survived and was freed in 1945.
-In 1946, the couture house was opened at 30 Avenue Montaigne Paris, backed by Marcel Boussac, a cotton-fabric magnate.
+While Dior was working for Lucien Lelong, his younger sister was arrested for her part in the French Resistance.
+She survived and was freed in 1945.
+In 1946, the couture house was opened at 30 Avenue Montaigne, Paris, backed by Marcel Boussac, a cotton-fabric magnate.

-Dior’s first runway was in 1947 and featured Miss Dior perfume named after his younger sister.
-The New York boutique was opened on 5th Avenue in 1948, and in 1949, Dior was the first couturier to arrange licensed production of his designs to allow the house to provide the full look to their clients.
+Dior’s debut collection was held in 1947 and featured feminine, full skirts, cinched waists and curved shoulders- called the New Look.
+Miss Dior perfume, named after his younger sister was also launched.
+The New York boutique was opened on 5th Avenue in 1948, and in 1949, Dior was the first couturier to arrange licensed production of his designs.
 This was criticised by the French Chamber of Commerce for degrading the haute couture industry, however other fashion houses soon followed suit.

-In 1955, Yves Saint Laurent became Dior’s design assistant and at the time of Dior’s death in 1957, Yves Saint-Laurent was promoted to artistic director until Saint Laurent was called up for service.
+In 1955, Yves Saint Laurent became Dior’s design assistant and at the time of Dior’s death in 1957, Yves Saint Laurent was promoted to artistic director until called up for service.
 He was replaced by Marc Bohan, who created a new silhouette for Dior- the Slim Look.

-In 1978, the company went into administration being baled out by The Willot Group, later being sold in 1984 to investor Bernard Arnault.
-Arnault changed the brand of Dior becoming the CEO, chairman and managing director.
-But in 1988, he sold a 32% share of the business to LVMH.
+In 1978, the company went into administration, and was baled out by The Willot Group, later being sold in 1984 to investor Bernard Arnault.
+In 1988, Arnault sold a 32% share of the business to LVMH group.
 Gianfranco Ferre was made stylistic director of Christian Dior in 1989, replacing Marc Bohan.
 He remained in this position until 1997, when he was replaced by John Galliano until 2011.
 Raf Simons is the current artistic director for the fashion brand.